Pregnancy & Post-Partum Hair Loss

 However, the other third found that their hair was more problematic than usual - that it was drier and needed extra moisture.
 And the remaining third noticed no difference at all.
 It isn’t fully understood why certain women have wonderful hair during pregnancy and others do not.
 We believe it’s because hormonal changes vary in each individual, and during different pregnancies.
 Also, the sensitivity of hair follicles to these changes is different.
 It’s impossible to estimate in advance what these effects will be.
 Your hair can be great during a first pregnancy and be quite the reverse in the second – or vice versa.

-Rest assured though, if you do experience hair issues, it’s very rare for a woman to have problems with her hair all through the 9 months.
-The last 3 months in particular should be very good for your hair.
+Rest assured though, if you do experience hair issues, it’s very rare for a woman to have problems with her hair throughout all nine months.
+The last three months in particular should be very good for your hair.

 YOUR HAIR IN THE FIRST TRIMESTER